The sheer ancientness of the Kimberley in Western Australia’s far northwest becomes abundantly clear when you visit Broome.

 About the writer

-Gayann Walker is a Perth-based freelance writer with a passion for travel, adventure and a good feed!
+Gayann Walker is a Perth-based freelance writer with a passion for travel, adventure and a good feed.
 Born in Boston, Gayann has lived in Perth since moving from the Gulf Coast of Florida in 2010.
-She has an eclectic travel style that varies from rugged adventures – such as climbing Mt Kinabalu and roughing it in the jungles of Borneo – to relaxing on beautiful beaches and sipping tropical drinks from luxury villas.
+She has a diverse travel style that varies from rugged adventures (such as climbing Mt Kinabalu and roughing it in the jungles of Borneo) to relaxing on beautiful beaches and sipping cocktails.
 Gayann has travelled extensively through Australia, Asia, Europe and the United States.
-Her favourite destination on the planet is Exmouth on the north-west of Western Australia – home to the stunning Ningaloo Reef, which is teeming with pristine natural beauty and sea life.